DrKain/tidy-url/README.md

 [![NPM](https://img.shields.io/npm/dt/tidy-url)](https://www.npmjs.com/package/tidy-url)
 [![NPM](https://img.shields.io/npm/types/tidy-url)](https://www.npmjs.com/package/tidy-url)

+## Browser

+This package can work in the browser through sevear

+### Userscript

+Click [here](https://github.com/DrKain/tidy-url/wiki/Userscript) to see how!

-## Install
+## NodeJS

 Want this to automatically work in the browser?
-Click [here](https://github.com/DrKain/tidy-url/wiki/Userscript) to see how!
 If not, the NodeJS guide is below.
 More information in the [wiki](https://github.com/DrKain/tidy-url/wiki).

 ```